 Our recommendations above are what we think are currently the best earbuds for gaming.
 We factor in the price (cheaper headphones win over pricier ones if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).

-If you would like to choose for yourself, here is the list of all our reviews for earbuds and in-ears.
+If you would like to choose for yourself, here is the list of all our headphones reviews.
 Be careful not to get caught up in the details.
 There are no perfect headphones.
-Personal taste, preference, and listening habits will matter more in your selection, especially if you do not care about having a microphone or wireless features.
+Personal taste, preference, and listening habits will matter more in your selection, especially if you don't care about having a microphone or wireless features.